This is a preview of the content in our French Food Decoder app. Get the app to:

 nut or walnut

-Traditionally nothing goes to waste with a walnut tree: the green nuts are made into eau de noix liqueur, an esssential ingredient of a fénelon and into brou de noix, for staining your beams black.
+Traditionally, nothing on a walnut tree goes to waste: the green nuts are made into eau de noix liqueur, an essential ingredient of a fénelon and into brou de noix, for staining your beams black.
 Dried walnuts go into a thousand sweet and savoury recipes, while the shells can be ground up for kitty litter.
-The wood goes into furniture or shutters or into the wood stove.
+The wood is used for furniture or shutters or gor burning in a wood stove.

-Noix can also mean the meat of a scallop, as in the noix de saint jacques ornoix de pétoncle or the centre boneless meat of a leg of lamb, noix de gigot d’agneau or of veal.
+Noix can also mean the meat of a scallop, as in the noix de saint jacques or noix de pétoncle; it can also mean a medallion or the boneless centre of a leg of lamb, noix de gigot d’agneau or pork, noix de porc.

 Fruit and nuts